Coronavirus (Covid-19) – advice for people living with diabetes

 Coronaviruse can cause more severe symptoms and complications in people with underlying or pre-existing conditions such as diabetes.
 It can also be more severe in older people and those with other long-term conditions.

-If you have diabetes and you have symptoms such as a cough, high temperature and feeling short of breath, you need to continue taking your medication and call the NHS 111 or your practice nurse or diabetes team.
+If you have diabetes and you have symptoms such as a cough, high temperature, loss of taste and smell and feeling short of breath, you need to continue taking your medication and call the NHS 111, your practice nurse or diabetes team.
 For those who routinely monitor their blood glucose, they should continue to do this more often.

 If you have diabetes and you become unwell for any reason, it’s important that you follow ‘sick day rules’